lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 status: draft
 ---

-Notes taken while reading [How To Take Smart Notes](https://www.amazon.com.au/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y)
+Structure of the [How To Take Smart Notes](https://www.amazon.com.au/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y) takes a [[Whole Game Learning]] approach.
+It starts with a step-by-step guide to setting up a slipbox and then dives deep into the why.

 ## Introduction